There are many different visas; which one is best for you?

 “Non-immigrant” refers to visas for temporary stay in the U.S. There are very many of these types of visas.
 They include visitor for pleasure (tourist), visitor for business, three different types of student visas (J, F, M), certain temporary work visas including the H-1B (and all the H visas), E-1, E-2, L’s, P, Q, R, I, and TN, among many others.
 Each type of visa has specific requirements that must be met.

 The law contains a presumption that anyone applying to enter the U.S. intends to stay.
 That is called immigrant intent.
-Anyone applying for a temporary or “non-immigrant” visa has the burden to establish that he is coming for the stated purpose (e.g. to attend X University), and that he intends to return to his country.
-The only exception to the presumption of “immigrant intent” are those on H-1B visas or L-1A visas.
-Only those two specific non-immigrant visas allow for dual intent, meaning the applicant may already be in the process of applying for permanent residence but still be granted an extension or a new H-1B or L-1A visa.
+Anyone applying for a temporary or “non-immigrant” visa has the burden to establish that he is coming for the stated purpose (e.g., to attend X University), and that he intends to return to his country.
+The only exception to the presumption of “immigrant intent” are those on H-1B visas or L-1A visas, or certain other limited employment situations that allow for dual intent, meaning the applicant may already be in the process of applying for permanent residence but still be granted an extension or a new non-immigrant status.

-In addition to qualifying for the visa, each applicant for any type of visa must be admissible to the U.S., i.e. not subject to any of the grounds of inadmissiblity, which takes into consideration any prior immigration history or violations, criminal history, security risk, and more.
-Depending on the reason that someone is inadmissilbe to the U.S., there may be a waiver available.
+In addition to qualifying for the visa or status, each applicant for any type of visa must be admissible to the U.S., i.e. not subject to any of the grounds of inadmissibility, which take into consideration any prior immigration history or violations, criminal history, security risk, and more.
+Depending on the reason that someone is inadmissible to the U.S., there may be a waiver available.
 Each case requires an individual custom assessment.

 This is general information and does not constitute legal advice; each case must be analyzed independently.
 Nothing here creates an attorney/client relationship; each potential client must set up an appointment for proper analysis, and written agreement if after a full analysis we both agree in writing that we accept to represent the case and you also agree that you want us to represent your case as detailed specifically in the written contract.